ogletrees/GEE_post_analysis/analysis.md

 | images     |  300 |
 | time       |  291 |

+Looking at single word frequencies is not much help.
+The image collection is a key part of Google Earth Engine so bath words occur often.
+'Error' also would be excepted as users look for assistance.

 | word1      | word2      |    n |
 | :--------- | :--------- | ---: |
 | earth      | engine     |  226 |